GuySartorelli/silverstripe-stripeslack/readme.md

 Although the initial steps seem overwhelming, I've tried to write it out as detailed as possible.
 Once you've done it once, the next time will be a breeze.

-## `cms6` branch upgrade notes

-Simply took the `ss4` branch and updated the `composer.json` requirements to allow CMS 6 (or CMS 5), and removed files related to CI.

-Also changed `DataExtension` to `Extension` as the former was removed in CMS 6.

 ## Why StripeSlack

 Unlike other services that are require a third party to have full administrative access to your Slack Workspace,